practio/prettier-config/README.md

 }
 ```

-If you need the script to ignore some specific folders then add a `.eslintignore` file to the root of the repository and add the globs that needs to be ignored.
+If you need the script to ignore some specific folders then add a `.prettierignore` file to the root of the repository and add the globs that needs to be ignored (it uses [gitignore syntax](https://git-scm.com/docs/gitignore#_pattern_format)).

 That's all.
 Next time you deploy, your code will be formatted as well.